ominhas/workout-bot/README.md

 # workout-bot

-This creates a discord bot that you can use to track workouts, and show a leader board based on who has tracked the most points.
+This creates a Discord bot that you can use to track workouts, and show a leaderboard based on who has tracked the most points.
 It keeps a log of when the workout was added to break ties.

 ### Setup
 1. Clone the repository